 It is used by anyone from professionals who have been in the workforce for a very long time or freshly graduated people looking to find a job.

 Here are a few common LinkedIn scams and tips for protecting yourself and your personal information from scammers on LinkedIn.

 Fake Member Invitation Scam

 One of the most common LinkedIn scams is a fake email inviting you to connect with another LinkedIn member.
 The email will look similar to an authentic LinkedIn email and might even contain the LinkedIn logo.
 It may ask you to click on a link to “visit your inbox now” or ask you to “accept” or “ignore” the invitation.

 Fake Request for Your Personal Information

 The scammers will email you pretending to be part of the LinkedIn admin team.
-They will request your personal information like your password or any other personal data that could later help them access your account.
+They will request your personal information like your password or any other personal data that could help them access your account later.
 The email could also say your LinkedIn account is blocked due to inactivity and click a link to activate it.

 Invitation from Scammer

 The scammer creates fake profiles and adds people to the LinkedIn site in this scam.
-To stay protected from this type of scam, don’t add anyone you have never met or heard about.
-Always remember to check out the profiles of the person who has sent you an invite before you accept it.
+Don’t add anyone you have never met or heard about to stay protected from this scam.
+Always check out the profiles of the person who has sent you an invite before you accept it.
 If something doesn’t look right or there is too little information, don’t add them.

 Scam LinkedIn Message

 This is similar to a LinkedIn email scam, but the message is typically sent on the LinkedIn website.
 Don’t click on any links that don’t look familiar.